Light Painting a WWII Piper L-4 N33579 and a Willys “MB” Jeep

 Prior to arriving in Florida, we made a stop to light paint these two wonderful World War II era vehicles in Carrollton, Georgia.

 Joannie was a bit under the weather that night, so our friend Ray and I did the light painting for this project.
 I met Ray and his wife Melisa at EAA AirVenture in Oshkosh back in July.
-It was there that I created three project for them while at EAA.
+It was there that I created three unique projects for them while at EAA.

 Project #2 was the light painting of CubCrafters XCub N920RS.
 I light painted that one with the help of Mike Port at Hickory Oaks Campground near Oshkosh.